MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Hyper-V-virtual-machines.md

     4. Open the .xml file that this query returns and validate that the *VMMIdentifier* field has a value.

-**Run manual migration**—After you've completed the steps migration is enabled after the DPM Summary Manager job runs.
+**Run manual migration** - After you've completed the steps migration is enabled after the DPM Summary Manager job runs.
 By default, this job starts at midnight and runs every morning.
 If you want to run a manual migration in the meantime to check everything is working as expected, do the following:

 1. Open SQL Server Management Studio and connect to the instance that hosts DPMDB.